akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [snip](/tests/src/test/java/docs/javadsl/ConsumerExample.java) { #commitWithMetadata }

 If you commit the offset before processing the message you get "at-most-once" delivery semantics, this is provided by `Consumer.atMostOnceSource`.
-However, `atMostOnceSource` commits the offset for each message and that is rather slow, batching of commits is recommended.
+However, `atMostOnceSource` **commits the offset for each message and that is rather slow**, batching of commits is recommended.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #atMostOnce }